Banking & General Financial Awareness

 Banking & General Financial Awareness Multiple Choice Questions (MCQs) and Answers with explanation for All Banking Exams of 2024-25 such as IBPS Bank PO, IBPS Bank Clerical, RRB PO and Clerical, SBI PO and SBI Clerical, IBPS Recruitments, RBI Grade B and RBI Banking Examinations.

-31. Which annual survey tracks the financial literacy levels in India?
+31. Which body regulates the Stock Exchanges in India?

 Show Answer